-7. Lester Bangs/Phillip Seymour Hoffman – Their late night loser heart-to-hearts are the standout moments in the film for me.
+7. Lester Bangs/Phillip Seymour Hoffman – The late night loser heart-to-hearts between William and Lester Bangs are the standout moments in the film for me.
 ‘The only true currency in this bankrupt world is what you share with someone else when you’re uncool.’ says Bangs to Miller as the latter is left high and dry following the band’s betrayal.
 Following Hoffman’s tragic death it would be easy to mythologise his performance here but I’d go toe to toe with anyone who refused to see that this was a major talent operating.
 He’s only on screen for ten or so minutes but every frame crackles with passion, honesty, heartbreak, loneliness, empathy.
 Not a missed beat or a false note.
 Sadly, Hoffman’s 2014 overdose mirrors Bangs’ own pharmaceutical demise.
 This film will be seen as a lasting testament to both of them.

-8. The little cameos – The movie is crammed full of excellent little cameos by legendary musicians and some of the small screen’s funniest people.
+8. The Cameos – The movie is crammed full of excellent little cameos by legendary musicians and some of the small screen’s funniest people.
 For instance, the scene where Penny is sold to Reg, roadie of Humble Pie for $50 and a case of Heineken, Reg is actually 70’s guitar hero Peter Frampton, once of …you guessed it, Humble Pie.
 My own favourite vignette is when William is being led down the teeming corridor at the Continental Hyatt (Riot) House Hotel when he stops by an open door.
 Inside the room, oblivious to the chaos outside are a male/female duo, clearly based on Gram Parsons and Emmylou Harris.
 William is caught up in their moment for a mere few seconds but the intensity of their duet remains.
 Then we have their new manager, played by a youthful Jimmy Fallon.
-‘If you think Mick Jagger is going to be strutting his stuff on stage aged 50, you’re sadly mistaken.’ he exhorts, trying to sell the band his type of insurance.
+‘If you think Mick Jagger is going to be strutting his stuff on stage aged 50, you’re sadly mistaken,’ he exhorts, trying to sell the band his type of insurance.
 A ‘blink and you’ll miss it’ moment later on, comes when William looks for the distressed Penny in a number of big yellow taxis parked outside of the Plaza hotel.
 One startled, middle aged passenger is actually Rolling Stone founder – and Crowe’s old boss – Jann Wenner.
 Anorak off…

 9. Near death experiences, roof, drug overdose, electrocution and plane – In this sanitized era, it’s easy to forget how fucking dangerous the world of rock used to be.
-O.D.s were commonplace, choking on vomit, regardless of whom it belonged to, was a regular occupational hazard.
+O.D.s were commonplace and choking on vomit, regardless of whom it belonged to, was a regular occupational hazard.
 As were fatal transportation mishaps … Jim, Janis, Jimi, Otis, Brian, Duane and Berry … the list is endless.
 And in this film, it’s poor Russell Hammond who bears the brunt.
 First, in a mirror of Alex Harvey’s brother Les’s tragic demise, he is electrocuted on stage by a badly earthed mic stand.
 Fortunately, he survives but his luckless streak continues at the next stop.
 While blowing off some much needed steam at a party full of ‘real Topeka people’, he unwisely drinks ‘the beer from the red cup’.
 Out of his chump on acid, he decides to leap off the roof after declaring that he is a Golden God!
 A subsequent mid air loss of engine power is a walk in the park for Hammond who sings Buddy Holly’s ‘Peggy Sue’ to the chagrin of his terrified band.
 And as they plummet to almost certain doom, a painful few home truths emerge.